OpenCyphal/libcanard/README.md

 // You can also combine the two filter configurations into one (may also accept irrelevant messages).
 // This allows consolidating a large set of configurations to fit the number of hardware filters.
 // For more information on the optimal subset of configurations to consolidate to minimize wasted CPU,
-// see the UAVCAN specification.
+// see the Cyphal specification.
 CanardFilter combined_config =
         canardConsolidateFilters(&heartbeat_config, &register_access_config);
 configureHardwareFilters(combined_config.extended_can_id, combined_config.extended_mask);